Avinash415/modernmyportfolio/README.md

 Deploy 🚀

 ## 📸 Preview

   Add a few screenshots or a live demo link here (e.g., hosted on Vercel).

 ## 📝 License

   This project is licensed under the MIT License.

 ## 🙋‍♂️ Author

  Avinash Kumar
        🌐 Portfolio
        🐱 GitHub
        💼 LinkedIn
        ✉️ Email

+## ⭐️ Feedback

+ If you like this project or have suggestions, feel free to ⭐️ the repo or raise an issue!